robdevops/finbot/README.md

 ### Ex-dividend warnings
 ![ex-dividend warning in Slack](img/ex-dividend.png?raw=true "Ex-dividend warning in Slack")

 `ex-dividend.py` sends upcoming ex-dividend date alerts.
 The data is sourced from Yahoo!
 Finance.
-Events more than `future_days` into the future will be ignored.
+Events more than `future_days` into the future will be ignored. **Explanation:** After a stock goes ex-dividend, the share price [typically drops](https://www.investopedia.com/articles/investing/091015/how-dividends-affect-stock-prices.asp) by the amount of the dividend paid.
+If you buy on the ex-dividend date, you do not get the dividend but may experience the dip.
+Thus, may be the worst day to buy the stock.
 ```
 future_days = 7
 ```

 ### Highly shorted stock warnings
 `shorts.py` sends highly shorted stock warnings.
-The data is sourced from Finviz (US) and Shortman (AU). `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted.
-Example:
+The data is sourced from Finviz (US) and Shortman (AU). `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted. **Explanation:** A high short ratio indicates a stock is exposed to high risks, such as potential banktrupcy.
+It may also incentivise negative news articles which harm the stock price.
+If the market is wrong, however, risk tolerant investors may receive windfall gains.
+This report is intended to alert you of an above-average risk, and prompt you to investigate this stock more closely.
 ```
 shorts_percent = 15
 ```